-4.1.2 Alternative 2 - Preferred
+4.1.2 Alternative 2 - Selected

-The Preferred Alternative would have no impact on existing land uses within the Nimrod project area or surrounding areas.
-The land classification revisions proposed under the Preferred Alternative are intended to reflect current and anticipated land uses and management practices, and no construction efforts or changes to existing uses would occur as a result.
-Therefore, there will be no significant short- or long-term impacts to land use as a result of the Preferred Alternative.
+The Selected Alternative would have no impact on existing land uses within the Nimrod project area or surrounding areas.
+The land classification revisions proposed under the Selected Alternative are intended to reflect current and anticipated land uses and management practices, and no construction efforts or changes to existing uses would occur as a result.
+Therefore, there will be no significant short- or long-term impacts to land use as a result of implementing the Selected Alternative.